 This is a stunning 12 mile long stretch of shore almost to the California border.
 Photos taken here are stunning, and there are stone formations like Arch Rock and Natural Bridges that are all worth a look.
 Unfortunately, we didn’t get as far south as this on our Oregon coast road trip this time however it’s on our must see list for our next trip down to California.

-We drove our car down from BC, Canada, for this trip, and had a blast staying
+We drove our car down from BC, Canada, for this trip, and had a blast!

-The next time we take this trip we want to take a few weeks, grab our new to us RV, and really explore the state and national parks.
+The next time we take this trip we want to take a few weeks, grab our new-to-us RV, and really explore the state and national parks.
 There’s just so much to see!
-I’m just not looking forward to finding dump stations near me.
-If you own an RV, like we do, you’ll know what I mean!

 Have you visited the Oregon coast?
 What were your favorite things to do?
 Let us know in the comments – we’d love to hear!